What we do:

 - Certification, renewal and rank changes: Laura Art

 - Tenure and experience verification: Monica Jones

 - Student-teacher placements and job postings: Ashley Morris

 - Substitute placements: Brandy Ashford and Karissa Austin

 Recruitment and retention

 - FAQ about ordering a criminal records report

-FYI: The Minority Educator Recruitment and Retention Scholarship was authorized in 1992 by the Kentucky General Assembly to address the critical shortage of minority teachers, especially in the areas of mathematics and science.
+- Minority Educator Recruitment and Retention Scholarship -- Authorized in 1992 by the Kentucky General Assembly, it addresses the shortage of minority teachers especially in the areas of mathematics and science.

 - University of Kentucky: Education Leadership Studies

 - Georgetown College's Rank I Teacher Leader program: information | flow chart